Tech Made Simple

 Because kids can get fidgety and lose focus, Logitech worked with educators to minimize potential distractions.
 For example, there are no controls on the headset itself; all the controls are through the device they’re working on, whether it’s a Chromebook (they’re Works With Chromebook (WWCB) certified), a tablet, or a desktop.
 And they intentionally made the wired cable 4.3 feet since teachers said shorter wires equal less distraction.

-The Zone Learn will cost $35 and come with their choice of over-ear or on-ear cups and one of three cable options; 3.5mm aux, USB-C, and USB-A to match whatever technology the classroom uses.
-A consumer version of the Zone Learn will have an over-ear design, come with 3.5 Aux and USB-C cables, and cost $40.
+The Zone Learn costs about $35 and comes with their choice of over-ear or on-ear cups and one of three cable options; 3.5mm aux, USB-C, and USB-A to match whatever technology the classroom uses.
+The consumer version of the Zone Learn has an over-ear design, comes with 3.5 Aux and USB-C cables, and costs about $50.

 [Image credit: Andrea Smith/Techlicious]